forexample/generate-known/README.md

 ...
 ```

-So there is only one method to trigger custom command - add some target with source from custom command:
+So there is only one method to trigger custom command - add a target with dependent sources (sources from custom command):
 ```cmake
 add_custom_target(
     Generate